metaescape/org-imagine/README.md

 # Usage

-Here are two examples for explaining how to use org-imagine.
+Here are few examples for explaining how to use org-imagine.

 ## Use case: Random Cover image generator